-Yes, Since 1 January 2005, any electrical work should be carried in accordance with Part P of the Building Regulations for more details read our Electrical safety guide (PDF, 56KB).
+Yes, any electrical work should be carried out in accordance with Part P of the Building Regulations for more details read our Electrical safety guide (PDF, 56KB).
 Some minor works, such as the replacement of socket outlets, are not notifiable.
-Any notifiable works should be carried out either by an electrician who is a member of a competent persons scheme relevant to the type of work being undertaken and therefore able to self certify the work or by submitting a Building Regulations application prior to carrying out the work.
+Any notifiable works should be carried out either by an electrician who is a member of a competent persons scheme relevant to the type of work being undertaken and therefore able to self certify the work or by submitting a Building Regulations application before carrying out the work.

 Read more about Competent Persons Schemes and a guide on Electrical Safety.

-Yes, however if your supplier is registered with the Cavity Wall Insulation Self Certification Scheme then an application to MK Building Control is not required.
+Yes, however, if your supplier is registered with the Cavity Wall Insulation Self Certification Scheme, an application to MK Building Control is not required.

-Yes.
-Unless your installer is registered with the appropriate Competent Person Scheme, Gas Safe.
-Then Gas Safe will issue you with a Compliance Certificate and notify us electronically that the work has been approved.
+Yes, unless your installer is registered with the appropriate Competent Person Scheme, Gas Safe.
+Then Gas Safe will issue you with a Compliance Certificate and notify us electronically that the work is approved.

 Building regulation standards

-The exacting standards are set by government and cover all aspects of construction, from foundations, structural stability, fire safety (including means of escape in case of fire), to ventilation, energy conservation and the installation of services, such as sanitary accommodation and heating boilers.
-The standards also ensure the provision of adequate access into, and ease of use of buildings.
+The government sets the exact and cover all aspects of construction, from foundations, structural stability, fire safety (including means of escape in case of fire), to ventilation, energy conservation and the installation of services, such as sanitary accommodation and heating boilers.
+The standards also ensure the provision of adequate access in to, and ease of use of buildings.

-There are a number of Approved Documents provided by the Government which give guidance on methods of showing compliance.
-These may be purchased at Government bookshops or ordered from most major bookstores and may be viewed at the Building Control Office.
-Alternatively, they can be downloaded from the Planning Portal
+There are many guidance documents provided by the Government that may be purchased at Government bookshops or ordered from most major bookstores and may be viewed at the Building Control Office.
+Alternatively, they can be downloaded from the Planning Portal.

 Further help on finding out how Building Regulations or planning permission affect you can be found by using the Planning Portal's 'Interactive house’.